KarlHegbloom/zotero-texmacs-integration/README.md

 there's room for optimizations.
 I have to use it every day and I know it's too slow for most people!
 We are working on it.
 Any ideas?

+I am planning to perform some code profiling to try and find the bottlenecks and any wasted cycles.

 NEWS
 ----

+  * 2016-10-10: It now only sends information about the zcite or zbibliography fields that are within the document parts selected as visible when you use the Document -> Part -> Show... menu.
+TeXmacs can slow down quite a lot when the document is long and has complex structure.
+Narrowing the visible portion of the document only to the part you are presently working in will significantly improve interactive performance.
+(No more having to pause 10 seconds to wait for keypress event queue to catch up...)

+    * Prior to this last change, when the document was narrowed to only display one or several parts of it, the zotero integration code did not limit the zfields it gathered information to send to zotero about to only the ones in the visible parts of the document, and so it was taking quite a long time for turn-around when a citation was inserted or the document was updated.
+It now only finds and deals with zfields within the visible parts of the document (inside show-part), bringing a performance improvement.

+    * You will need to make your entire document visible and then refresh the zotero citations at least once as part of your final production phase.
+It is possible to temporarily, if not permanently, place your zbibliography inside of it's own document part so that it can be kept hidden during production, since regenerating the bibliography each time a citation is added to the document is one of the long running operations, and is not strictly necessary until later in the production cycle...

+      But sometimes you want to see what it's shaping up to look like.
+If you insert it then delete it and insert it again, you loose any customization you made using Zotero -> Edit Bibliography.
+But putting it in it's own document part that you can hide and show at will leaves those customizations in place while at the same time having the advantage of not refreshing the bibliography each time a citation is inserted or updated.

   * 2016-09-28: propachi-texmacs is now a signed xpi, and so you no longer need to use about:plugins to set